 • Since it affects only the nail, it’s not that serious.
 Wrong.
 Like any other kind of melanoma, a tumor that affects the nail can penetrate and spread to other parts of the body via the lymphatic system.

 Once this disease has spread to distant sites, prognosis is very poor.

 Between one and two percent of all melanomas are the subungual type.

-“I routinely see patients in from streaks or dark spots in the nails,” says Erum Ilyas, MD, a board certified dermatologist who performs adult and pediatric medical dermatology, cosmetic dermatology and skin cancer treatment at Montgomery Dermatology, LLC.
+“I routinely see patients in for streaks or dark spots in the nails,” says Erum Ilyas, MD, a board certified dermatologist who performs adult and pediatric medical dermatology, cosmetic dermatology and skin cancer treatment at Montgomery Dermatology, LLC.

 “It goes without saying that if you google this one, you will undoubtedly see that this needs to be evaluated to rule out melanoma,” says Dr. Ilyas.